implse/Data_Structure_Python/README.md

 ## Binary Tree

-Binary Tree is a specialized form of `tree` with two child, `left child` and `right child`.
-It is simply a representation of data in Tree structure.
+`Binary Tree` is a specialized form of `tree` with two child, `left child` and `right child`.
+It is simply a representation of data in `Tree structure`.

-Strict Binary Tree : each `node` has exactly two children or no children.
+`Strict Binary Tree` : each `node` has exactly two children or no children.

-Full Binary Tree : each `node` has exactly two children and are all leaf nodes.
+`Full Binary Tree` : each `node` has exactly two children and are all leaf nodes.

 The number of nodes `n` in a full binary tree is: `(2^h + 1) - 1`